Brian Manning (trade unionist and activist): The “Stayput Malayans”

-In 1961 the Federal Government moved to deport three Malayan pearl divers and long term residents of Darwin who had lost their employment due to a downturn in the industry.
-Deportations on racial grounds were common under the then dominant White Australia policy.
-Incensed by this treatment of individuals and seeing it as a way of challenging the White Australia policy, Manning and other activists formed an Anti-Deportation Committee and organised a petition against their expulsion.
+In 1961 ,the Federal Government moved to deport three Malayan pearl divers and long term residents of Darwin who had lost their employment due to a downturn in the industry.
+Deportations on racial grounds were common under the dominant White Australia policy.
+Incensed by this treatment of individuals and seeing it as a way of challenging the White Australia policy, Manning and other activists formed an anti-deportation committee and organised a petition against their expulsion.

 The three men were known and popular in the Darwin community and a rally and march in September 1961 in their support attracted thousands.
 Supported by members of the community, the men went into hiding.
 Manning and others in the committee coordinated their movement between houses as homes suspected of harbouring them were searched on a regular basis.
 The men were granted a respite on 26 September, when they obtained a promise that their cases would be reviewed in return for them reporting daily to Immigration.
 They were flown to Melbourne where they were feted by a support movement which targeted the Immigration Minister with protests.
 Upon their return to Darwin it became clear Immigration was again planning their deportation.
 Manning and others drove them out of Darwin to a property where they remained for the remainder of the campaign.

 With the campaign gaining increasing prominence around the country and highlighting opposition to the White Australia policy, the Federal Government relented and allowed them stay in early 1962.